Tutorial 1 Trustworthy biometrics

 Kai Cao (https://scholar.google.com/citations?user=aA2HStQAAAAJ&hl=zh-CN&oi=ao) is a biometrics technique expert at Goodix in San Diego, CA. He received the Ph.D. degree from the Key Laboratory of Complex Systems and Intelligence Science, Institute of Automation, Chinese Academy of Sciences, Beijing, China, in 2010.
 He was a postdoc in the PRIP lab at Michigan State University.
 He has published over 50 papers on fingerprint recognition.
 His research interests include biometric recognition, computer vision, image processing and machine learning.

-Zhe Cui (https://scholar.google.com/citations?user=3xGn0usAAAAJ&hl=zh-CN&oi=sra) received the B.S. degree from the Department of Physics, Tsinghua University in 2014, and the M. Eng. degree from the Department of Automation, Tsinghua University, Beijing, China, in 2017.
-He is currently a Ph.D. student at the Department of Automation, Tsinghua University, Beijing, China.
+Zhe Cui (https://scholar.google.com/citations?user=3xGn0usAAAAJ&hl=zh-CN&oi=sra) received the Ph.D. degree from Tsinghua University, Beijing, China, in 2021.
+He is currently an associate professor in Beijing University of Posts & Telecommunications, Beijing, China.
 His research interests include fingerprint recognition, computer vision and pattern recognition.

 Deep learning technology has an important impact on various aspects of fingerprint recognition.
 With well-designed and adequate high quality data, deep learning approaches have achieved better performances than traditional hand-crafted approaches on many topics.
-This tutorial aims at introducing recent deep learning based fingerprint recognition techniques, including feature extraction, pose estimation, distortion rectification, dense registration, matching, indexing, and liveness detection.
+This tutorial aims at introducing recent deep learning based fingerprint recognition techniques, including feature extraction, pose estimation, distortion rectification, dense registration, matching, and indexing.

 Tutorials session topics: